sergeinack3/PowerEduc/lib/editor/atto/plugins/html/yui/src/codemirror/readme_powereduc.txt

 1 Download the latest codemirror code somewhere (example /tmp/cm) using: npm install codemirror OR download the zip file (note down the version number displayed by the command, you'll need it later)

-2 Then copy the following files to your local Moodle directory:
+2 Then copy the following files to your local PowerEduc directory:
 If using npm install:
 [CODEMIRRORPATH] = node_modules